 The consolidated federal and combined state and local tax returns are subject to audits by relevant taxing authorities.
-As of the date of issuance of this financial statement, the Internal Revenue Service ("IRS") has an ongoing examination of the U.S. federal consolidated group for tax year ended March 31, 2017 and has initiated an examination of the U.S. federal consolidated group for tax year ended March 31, 2020.
+As of the date of issuance of this financial statement, examinations with the Internal Revenue Service ("IRS"), all tax years through March 31, 2021, are closed with the exception of March 31, 2019, and 2020 which have been extended to June 30, 2026, by agreement.